Malcolm Tucker: Influence on culture

 In episode 1 of series 3, the word "Omnishambles" was coined by Tucker to describe Nicola Murray.
 The word was created by Thick of It writer Tony Roche.
-Following this many notable politicians used the phrase, e.g. Ed Miliband used it during Prime Minister's Questions on 18 April 2012 to criticise the Government's 2012 budget.
-The British media used the phrase to describe US presidential hopeful Mitt Romney upon his UK tour, when he said that he didn't believe Britain would be ready for the 2012 Summer Olympics.
+Following this many notable politicians used the phrase, such as Ed Miliband during Prime Minister's Questions on 18 April 2012 to criticise the Government's 2012 budget.
+The British media used the phrase to describe US presidential hopeful Mitt Romney upon his UK tour, when he said that he did not believe Britain would be ready for the 2012 Summer Olympics.

 Due to its adoption by real life politicians, the word was entered into the Oxford English Dictionary on 13 November 2012.

-In the run-up to the 2010 general election, the column 'Malcolm Tucker's election briefing' appeared weekly in The Guardian, written by Jesse Armstrong.
+In the run-up to the 2010 general election, the column "Malcolm Tucker's election briefing" appeared weekly in The Guardian, written by Jesse Armstrong.

 When Capaldi was cast as the Doctor in Doctor Who, his incarnation of the character shared certain personality traits with Tucker, specifically "a certain acid wit... the attitude, the wisecracks and the energy... he can be edgy, volatile and dangerous".